Hi there Leo Listeners!

 Make sure that you are reflecting on what you’re doing and keeping track of your progress.

 Even when you start doing the right things to better understand what you hear and to improve your listening skills, progress is still slow.
-So make sure that you track and reflect on what you’re doing and again the Leo Listening log will help you with that.
+So make sure that you track and reflect on what you’re doing.

 Remember you’re doing great, you’re making progress, and it’s all good!
 Especially now that you know how not to improve your listening skills and what to do instead.